 I received the following letter from a visitor to teatreewonders.com.

-I am intersted in knowing if tea tree oil works on cats?
+I am interested in knowing if tea tree oil works on cats?
 I didn't see any information on this?
 I have heard that tea tree oil can also be used on cats as well.
 Please respond. one of my cats is infested with fleas.
 Thank you Pamela S.

 Unfortunately, tea tree oil is not good to use as a flea preventative for cats.
 There are other essential oils that are just as dangerous, like peppermint and pennyroyal.